 $$\frac{p_A(t)}{p_M(t)} = \frac{n_A(t)^{1/(\sigma_A - 1)}}{n_M(t)^{1/(\sigma_M - 1)}} \frac{P_A(t)}{P_M(t)}$$ with A representing exports by S, and M representing its imports.
 This expression is common to both the model in Section 5, and a similar one with non-homothetic preferences as presented in Section A.4.
-The equation shows how terms of trade for S (p_A/p_M) are related to the price index of A relative to M (P_A/P_M) and the ratio of varieties available within each set (n_A/n_M) .
-The difference between p_A/p_M and P_A/P_M is very important to our purposes.
+The equation shows how terms of trade for $S (p_A/p_M)$ are related to the price index of A relative to $M (P_A/P_M)$ and the ratio of varieties available within each set (n_A/n_M) .
+The difference between p_A/p_M

+20The strength of the adjustment depends on the value of the elasticity of substitution between industries β .
+If $\beta = 1$, the TTE is one-to-one as in Acemoglu and Ventura (2002): the relative values produced and consumed of both industries remain constant.
+If consumers perceive industry composites as substitutes ($\beta > 1$), the lagging sector benefits from a relatively small price adjustment that is not sufficient to fully compensate its technological lag, so it loses world market share over time.
+In the opposite case in which consumers find both composites to be complements of each other ($\beta < 1$), then the adjustment is such that the lagging sector actually expands its traded value. and P_A/P_M is very important to our purposes.
 Terms of trade (p_A/p_M) aim at measure the amount of imports that can be bought with a country's export, so the ratio is computed as the price of exports relative to imports for each country, using unit values for each good, and weighting each observation by the value share of that good in overall exports or imports.
 The ratio of price indexes (exports relative to imports P_A/P_M) is a somewhat more abstract concept, since each price index is derived from utility functions.
 This ratio can be interpreted as the utility that consumers within a country need sacrifice in terms of goods not consumed (exports) to obtain a certain level of utility from abroad (through imports).

-According to the previous expression, lack of uneven growth in the extensive margin (i.e. a constant ratio n_M/n_A), implies that the ratio of price indexes P_A/P_M must evolve proportionally to terms of trade p_A/p_M .
-As shown in Section A.4, this is what obtains in a model with uneven output growth and non-homothetic preferences.
-The expression above highlights that the same result does not hold in the model presented in this paper, since uneven diversification between sectors relaxes the relationship between terms of trade and the ratio of price indexes.
-In particular, such model predicts that countries for which terms of trade fall, also experience relative lagging growth in the extensive margin.
+According to the previous expression, absent unbalanced growth in the extensive margin (i.e. when n_M/n_A is constant), the ratio of price indexes P_A/P_M must evolve proportionally to terms of trade p_A/p_M .
+As shown in Section A.4, this is what obtains in a model with uneven growth in the intensive margin and non-homothetic preferences.
+The expression above highlights that the same result does not hold in the model presented in this paper, since uneven product creation between sectors relaxes the relationship between terms of trade and the ratio of price indexes.
+In particular, my theory predicts that countries for which terms of trade fall, also experience relative lagging growth in the extensive margin.
 In the plane $[\Delta(P_A/P_M), \Delta(p_A/p_M)]$, while the model with non-homothetic preferences predicts a slope of one, my model proposes a less steep relationship.
-By measuring the ratio of price indexes and comparing its evolution with terms of trade for each country, I can evaluate whether the mechanism proposed by my model adds an important component to our understanding of the interaction between regions and uneven development, on top of what the theory has already explained using non-homothetic preferences.
+By measuring the ratio of price indexes and comparing its evolution with terms of trade for each country, I can evaluate whether the mechanism proposed by my model adds an important component to our understanding of the interaction between relative price movements and uneven development, on top of what the theory has already explained using non-homothetic preferences.